e2b-dev/awesome-ai-agents/README.md

 Coding

 ### Description
-- Powered by GPT-4 and semantic code search, precise code navigation
+- A GPT-4 powered semantic code search engine that uses an AI agent
+- Precise code navigation
 - Built on stack graphs and scope queries
 - Fast code search and regex matching engine written in Rust
 - Allows to find Code on Rust and Typescript